UsernameDiana/tests_course/02_static_test/README.md

 b) Pylint contains checkers for PEP8 code style compliance, design, exceptions and many other source code analysis tools.
-   In the directory of the code file in Terminal ryn `pylint triangles.py`
+   In the directory of the code file in Terminal run `pylint triangles.py`

-   Result of triangles.py:
+   Result for triangles.py:

 ```
 Dianas-MacBook-Air:01_test_cases diana$ pylint triangles.py